-Besides mosquito control and using a fogger to limit the amount of mosquitoes that live in your area, you can use a fogger to get rid of or control different fungi and mold among them.
-Insecticide isn’t the only solution that you can pour into a fogger.
-And if you replace insecticide with a fungicide or some type of anti-mold concentrate, then the mosquito fogger will transform into a fungi fogger, and you will be able to get rid of all the mold and other types of fungi, that are growing in your area, quickly and without having to touch it.
+Besides mosquito control, you can use a fogger to get rid of or control different fungi and molds.
+Insecticides aren’t the only solutions that you can pour into a fogger.
+So, if you replace the insecticide with a fungicide or some type of anti-mold concentrate, then your mosquito fogger will have transformed into a fungi fogger.
+Then you’ll be able to get rid of all the mold and fungi that are growing in your area quickly and without having to touch it.

-Then you can also use foggers as special effect for cinema, theater as well as different exercises like firefighter training.
-Because fogger are often used with water based solutions you can simply fill up the liquid tank with water and the fogger will turn that water into thick fog, or you can use special fog liquids that are made to produce artificial fog, like the one we can see in parties, concerts and on our TV screens.
-Both of these methods will create thick, realistic looking fog or smoke cloud without it being harmful to humans or any other creatures that might inhale it, which makes it perfect to use to recreate foggy conditions or smoke-filled rooms, for filming or for real life exercises.
+Since foggers are often used with water-based solutions, you can simply fill the tank with water.
+The fogger will turn that water into a thick fog or you can use special fogging liquids designed to produce artificial fog, like the ones you can see in parties, concerts, and on TV.
+Both of these methods will create a thick, realistic-looking fog or a cloud of smoke without it being harmful to humans or any other creatures that might inhale it.
+That makes it perfect to use to recreate foggy conditions or smoke-filled rooms for filming or for real-life purposes.

 Finally, foggers are also commonly used in agriculture.
 Many foggers, especially ultra-low volume (ULV) foggers, can emit a very fine mist.
 Their particles can be as small as 5 microns, making them perfect for distributing different nutrients for plants.